 Your Ticket to the World

-As a world language student at Elmhurst College, the globe is your classroom.
+As a world language student at Elmhurst University, the globe is your classroom.
 A degree in French, German, Spanish or Multi-Language will help you participate in the global conversation and reach your full potential in any professional endeavor.

 Elmhurst encourages all world languages students to study in another country.
 Every January Term, Department of World Languages, Literatures and Cultures faculty members lead courses to destinations such as France, Spain, Costa Rica, Martinique, Puerto Rico, Morocco, and Argentina.

 You could spend January in Madrid with an Elmhurst professor who grew up there, or travel to Paris in the company of a faculty member who considers the city home.
 Elmhurst also sends students for a semester or yearlong stay to affiliated programs in Paris, Madrid, Berlin, Vienna, Freiburg and beyond.

 Beyond the classroom, world languages students are active in co-curricular activities that help them practice their language and cultural skills.